After reading this chapter you will be able to:

-Clinicians most commonly screen patients during routine office visits, based on guidelines for the tests appropriate for the patient’s age and sex; some examples were given in Chapter 4.
+Clinicians most commonly screen patients during routine office visits, based on guidelines for which tests are appropriate for the patient’s age and sex; examples were given in Chapter 4.
 Screening can also be focused on patients at high risk due to their previous medical history, taking the form of more active case finding.
-Screening may also be applied by public health agencies to segments of the whole population: mass screening (see Definitions box).
+Screening may also be applied by public health agencies to segments of the whole population: mass screening (see the Definitions box).

-Case-finding also aims to diagnose pathological processes in the asymptomatic stage, but the population targeted is usually defined by risk factors other than demographic.
-Examples of case finding would be checking cholesterol levels in family members of a patient with familial hypercholesterolemia, or checking for retinopathy in patients with diabetes mellitus.
+Case-finding also aims to diagnose pathological processes in the asymptomatic stage, but the population targeted is usually defined by risk factors other than demographic, for example checking cholesterol levels in family members of a patient with familial hypercholesterolemia, or checking for retinopathy in patients with diabetes mellitus.
 Of course, case-finding should also be carried out only when the expected benefits outweigh the risks.

 Note that the term case-finding is also used:

-- In infectious disease control to mean a standard procedure whereby diligent efforts are made to locate and treat persons who have had close or intimate contact with a known case.
+- In infectious disease control when diligent efforts are made to locate and treat persons who have had close or intimate contact with a known case.
 This is also known as contact tracing,

 - In epidemic control to mean seeking people who have been exposed to a risk or to potentially harmful factors and who have the disease.
 3

-Mass or universal screening is aimed at a population defined demographically.
-Examples would be the provincial newborn screening programmes or the Canadian breast cancer screening programme.
+Mass or universal screening is aimed at a demographically defined population.
+Examples would be the provincial newborn screening programs or the Canadian breast cancer screening program.

-Given screening’s superficial attractiveness but underlying potential for wasteful, even harmful, use of resources, in 1968 the WHO published criteria for judging screening programmes developed by Wilson and Jungner.1 As well as evaluating the test characteristics, the criteria consider the disease characteristics and the organizational context of the screening.
-These criteria can also help clinicians decide whether or not to apply a screening test in their practice.
+Given screening’s superficial attractiveness but underlying potential for wasteful, even harmful, use of resources, in 1968 the WHO published criteria for judging screening programs developed by Wilson and Jungner.1 These were updated through a consensus review in 2018.4 The criteria consider the disease characteristics and the organizational context of the screening.
+An abbreviated summary is given in the table below.

 - In relation to the disease:

-- The condition sought should be an important health problem.
+- The condition being sought should be an important health problem.

 - In relation to the test:

-- The test should be acceptable to the population
+- Screening test performance should have adequate sensitivity, specificity, and predictive value.
+The test should be acceptable to the population and safe.

 - In relation to the health care system:

-The term “important” relates to its severity, including its complications, but also to the frequency of the disease in the population.
+“Important” refers to the population burden of morbidity and mortality of the disease, its severity, including complications, and to its population incidence.
 Screening for the common cold would not make sense as it does little harm to the sufferer.
 Screening for a rare disease also runs into problems: large numbers of people will undergo the potential harms of screening in order to find a single case.
-Moreover, the POSITIVE PREDICTIVE VALUE of a screening test diminishes with the frequency of the disease in the population so that the rarer the disease, the more people who undergo diagnostic testing (with its attendant stress and risks) will eventually be found not to have the disease after all.
+The POSITIVE PREDICTIVE VALUE of a screening test is lower with rare diseases so more people who screen positive and undergo diagnostic testing (with its attendant stress, risks and costs) will eventually be found not to have the disease after all.

-Screening programmes may target the sections of the population most at risk to improve the positive predictive value and thereby improve the programme’s benefit to cost ratio.
+To improve the program’s efficiency, screening programs may target the sections of the population most at risk to improve the positive predictive value.
 For instance, breast cancer screening is aimed at women from 50 to 75 years old even though breast cancer can occur in both sexes and much earlier.

 When screening is not worthwhile

-Chinese women in Hong Kong have a much lower incidence of breast cancer than women in western countries; therefore, a mammography programme there would currently bring little benefit.4 However, because Hong Kong lifestyles are changing, screening may become beneficial in the future.5Screening for cervical cancer does not start until age 25, since below that age cancer is extremely rare, and minor changes related to Human Papillomavirus which can give rise to abnormal results, commonly regress spontaneously.
+Chinese women in Hong Kong have a much lower incidence of breast cancer than women in western countries; therefore, a mammography program there would currently bring little benefit.5 However, because Hong Kong lifestyles are changing, screening may become beneficial in the future.6

 The natural history of the condition, including development from latent to manifest disease, should be adequately understood

-Chapter 1 presented a simplified idea of natural history as though disease progresses steadily, but this is not always the case.
-Disease may regress because of the patient’s natural defences.
-Other conditions may be indolent and will never progress enough to harm the patient.
-A current challenge in prostate screening is distinguishing rapidly progressing cancers that need immediate treatment from slowly progressing ones that will likely never need treatment (see the Illustration box).
+Chapter 1 presented a simplified idea of natural history as though disease progresses steadily.
+But this is not always the case and diseases may regress because of the patient’s natural defences.
+And some conditions may be indolent and will never progress enough to harm the patient.
+A challenge in prostate screening lies in distinguishing rapidly progressing cancers that need immediate treatment from slowly progressing ones that will likely never need treatment (see the Illustration box).
 These variations may distort screening results in a way termed ‘length bias’.